root1307/mr_fotis/README.md

    ```bash
    pip install -r requirements.txt
    ```
-4. Download the `wizardcoder-python-7b-v1.0.Q4_K_M.gguf` model and place it into a folder named `models` in the project root.
+4. On the first run, the program will automatically download the `wizardcoder-python-7b-v1.0.Q4_K_M.gguf` model if it does not exist (internet connection required).
+You can also manually place it into a folder named `models` in the project root to avoid downloading.
 5. Run the program:
    ```bash
    python smartshell.py